-DevOps deployment for single-tenant Azure Logic Apps
+DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 Applies to: Azure Logic Apps (Standard)